-Cooking The Dry Beans In The Instant Pot
+Cooking Dry Pinto Beans In An Instant Pot

 First I spread the dry beans on a white plate.
 This helps me spot any little rocks that often get mixed into dry beans.
 That rock is the ‘Where’s Waldo’ of the bean world, I swear!

 I’ll cook them in my *6-Quart Instant Pot electric pressure cooker.
 (Have I mentioned lately how much I love that thing??!!)

 About an hour before supper I poured out the soaking water and rinsed the beans.
 I put them back into the pot and added fresh water to a level of about 2″ above the level of soaked beans.

 I would have loved to use Homemade Broth here and I certainly will when I have it in the pantry again.
 But for now water will have to do.

 I pressure-cooked these beans for 30 minutes on high pressure, then I allowed a natural release for 10 minutes.
 After that time I did a quick release and brought the inner insert out of the Instant Pot.